The Weimaraner is a bold, cheerful, and energetic breed that is also fiercely loyal and often protective of his owner.

 Life Expectancy: 11-13 years

-Other Names Used: Weims, Silver Ghosts, or Gray Ghosts.
+Other Names Used: Weims, Silver Ghosts, or Grey Ghosts.

 Training is the key for any dog, but especially for Weimaraners, beginning the day you bring a new puppy home.